Homogenized description of defect modes in periodic structures with localized defects: Introduction

-We conclude this section with several possible extensions of the present work. \begin{enumerate} \item We believe that our methods can be extended to give detailed properties of the spectral measure of $-\partial_x^2+Q+\lambda V$ near the band edges.
-Such information could be used to derive the detailed dispersive time-decay, of the sort proved in \cite{DVW:12}, but in the present case, for initial conditions, which are spectrally localized near band edges.
-Initial data with spectral components away from the band edge can sample a regime where the dispersion relation has higher degeneracy, yielding different (slower) dispersive time-decay \cite{cuccagna:08}. \item An interesting direction is the extension of the above-discussed results for potentials, $q^{\varepsilon}$, which converge weakly to a non-generic localized potential, {\it e.g.} $q_{\rm av}=0$, to the case where $q^{\varepsilon}$ converges weakly to a nontrivial periodic potential, $Q(x)$. \item Finally, another interesting direction is the extension of the methods of the current paper to the study of bifurcations of eigenvalues for multiplicatively small (see~\cite{simon1976bound}) or weakly convergent spatially localized perturbations of the two-dimensional periodic Schr\"odinger operator. \end{enumerate}
+Thus, it would be interesting to use our approach in order to extend the results of the present paper to families of potentials, $q^{\varepsilon}$, which converge weakly to a nontrivial periodic potential, $Q(x)$; see~\cite[in progress]{DVW3}. \item Further, in~\cite{DVW:12} a {\it multi-scale} local energy time-decay estimate, for localized initial conditions orthogonal to the bound state, in which the different dispersive time-dynamics on different time-scales is explicit.
+In particular, the decay rate is $\mathcal{O}(t^{-\frac12})$ for times $t\ll\varepsilon^{-2}$ and $\mathcal{O}(t^{-\frac32})$ for $t\ge\varepsilon^{-2}$.
+We believe that our methods can be extended to give detailed properties of the resolvent $\left(-\partial_x^2+Q+\lambda V-E\right)^{-1}$ and therefore the spectral measure~\cite{RS4} near the band edges.
+Such information could be used to derive the detailed dispersive time-decay behavior.
+However, the decay estimates of the type obtained in ~\cite{DVW:12} can be expected to hold only for initial conditions which are spectrally localized near band edges.
+Initial conditions with spectral components away from the band edge can sample a regime where, for $Q$ non-zero, the dispersion relation has higher degeneracy, yielding different (slower) dispersive time-decay ~\cite{Firsova:96,Cai:06,cuccagna:08}.

+\item Finally, it would be of interest to extend the methods of the current paper to the study of bifurcations of eigenvalues for multiplicatively small or weakly convergent spatially localized perturbations of the higher-dimensional periodic Schr\"odinger operator, $-\Delta +Q$.
+In spatial dimension $n=2$ and the case $Q=0$, Simon~\cite{simon1976bound} proved that the bound state generated by a multiplicatively small perturbation is exponentially close to the edge of the continuous spectrum.
+Such results has been extended by Borisov~\cite{Borisov11} in the periodic ($Q$ nontrivial) case.
+Formal asymptotics were obtained in Wang {\it et. al.}~\cite{Wang-Yang-Chen:07}.
+In spatial dimensions $n\ge3$, it is well known that for sufficiently small $\lambda$, $-\Delta +\lambda V$ does not have discrete spectrum, by Cwikel-Lieb-Rozenblum bound.
+Finally, Parzygnat {\it et. al.}~\cite{parzygnat2010sufficient} also treat the case of dimensions $n\ge3$, where the defect potential, $V$ is localized along in one or two dimensions. \end{enumerate}